-A group of students with headphones is sitting in a class room, some of them looking up distractedly through the huge glass window to the corridor as we pass.
+A group of students with headphones is sitting in a class room.
+Some of them are looking up distractedly through the huge glass window to the corridor as we pass.
 We are wandering about the convoluted building of the Qatar Faculty of Islamic Studies trying to locate the new Education city mosque.
 The floor plan showing emergency exits only makes us more confused.
-And the building – although already in use – still being only partly finished does not make it any easier.

-The Education City Mosque is the second building we visit in Education City – a nearly 15 km2 large quarter in the west of Doha, destined to become a hotspot of international universities, research institutes, convention centres and museums.
+The Education City Mosque is the second building we visit in Education City.
+Education City is a nearly 15 km2 large quarter in the west of Doha, destined to become a hotspot of international universities, research institutes, convention centres and museums.

-Although some of the universities – most of them offshoot campuses of major US universities – have been there longer, the development started in earnest with the master plan by Japanese architect Isozaki Arata, who also built the Doha National Convention Centre overlooking the main boulevard.
+Although some of the universities – most of them offshoot campuses of major US universities – have been there longer, the development started in earnest with in the early 2000s.
+The starting shot was the master plan by Japanese architect Isozaki Arata, who also built the Doha National Convention Centre overlooking the main boulevard.

-Built by the architectural team of Mangera Yvars, the mosque has all the typical features – minarets and a prayer room with a mihrab (prayer niche) and minbar (elevated preacher’s seat), a second floor women’s balustrade shaded from view, tables and bookshelves for studying the Quran, shelves for the shoes outside the prayer room … but the size and form of all these elements are daring and unusual, with calligraphy and stars seemingly floating over the ceiling.
+Built by the architectural team of Mangera Yvars, the mosque has all the typical features – minarets and a prayer room with a mihrab (prayer niche) and minbar (elevated preacher’s seat), a second floor women’s balustrade shaded from view, tables and bookshelves for studying the Quran, shelves for the shoes outside the prayer room … but the size and form of all these elements are daring and unusual.
+Among the most impressive details were the calligraphy and stars seemingly floating over the ceiling.

-Maybe because of the ongoing construction work and the general emptiness of the building we were able to stroll on our own through the building and take a lot of pictures!
-Isn’t it fabulous?
+Maybe it was because of the ongoing construction work and the general emptiness of the building?
+In any case, we were able to stroll on our own through the building and take a lot of pictures!